Panasonic 42.5mm f/1.7 OIS review

 |

-At 400€, Panasonic’s 42.5mm f/1.7 is more expensive than Olympus’ 45mm f/1.8.
-That’s a relatively high price considering it’s only an 85mm f/3.5 full-frame equivalent.
-(But it’s definitely an f/1.7 in terms of exposure.)
-There hasn’t been much of a drop in price since then.
-So it’s mainly up against the Olympus.
-The Olympus is also lighter.
+At €400, Panasonic’s 42.5mm f/1.7 is more expensive than Olympus’s 45mm f/1.8.
+That’s a relatively high price considering it is only an 85mm f/3.5 full-frame equivalent.
+Of course, it is still an f/1.7 lens in terms of exposure.
+Its price has not dropped much since then, so its main rival remains the Olympus, which is also lighter.

 Ergonomics, design and handling